finom/vovk/README.md

 You can extend features of the router by definiing a custom decorator that can:

-- Run additional checks, for example to check if user is authorised
+- Run additional checks, for example to check if user is authorised.
 - Add more properties to the `req` object.

 There is typical code from a random project: